Understand Your Offer

 Federal Supplemental Educational Opportunity Grant (FSEOG)**

-**These federal grant awards are subject to change/elimination pending government regulations and federal allocations.
+**These federal grant offers are subject to change/elimination pending government regulations and federal allocations.

 There are various loans available to students attending California Lutheran University:.